Jsrodrigue/food101-mlops-pipeline/README.md

 ### Option 2: Full MLOps Pipeline (Reproducible Training & Evaluation)

 Run the entire pipeline from data preparation to model selection and testing using the provided `makefile` commands.
+Before runing the pipeline make sure to customize the configurations in the `conf` folder.

 #### **Step-by-step Pipeline**